pfbrowning/ng-file-drop/README.md

 ## Styling
 You can apply your own styles using the containerDivClass property.
-In addition, the nfdDragging class can be used to apply styles while the user is dragging files over the component, similar to the CSS hover selector.
+In addition, the nfd-dragging class can be used to apply styles while the user is dragging files over the component, similar to the CSS hover selector.

 Consider the following example CSS, taken directly from the